LennardKrause/pilatus3_frame_conversion/README.md

   - any frame size is now allowed

 Known Issues
-  - frame numbers must not exceed 4 digits or the mask files will not be read!
+  - frame numbers must not exceed 4 digits or the mask files will not be read by SAINT

 ## Important
    - This program is distributed in the hope that it will be useful but WITHOUT ANY WARRANTY